FemtoEmacs/Femto-Emacs/README.md

 % sudo make -f Makefile.macosx install
 ```

-You can test the editor in loco:
+### Option as Meta key
+Enter the Terminal menu (right of the bitten Apple logo at the upper left corner of the screen), open  Preferences, choose Profiles and tick the Use-Option-as-Meta-key' box.
+Finally, you can test the editor in loco:

 ```
 % femto test.scm